 Travelling abroad getting tougher for Biman employees

-Earlier, chiefs of the respective departments had the authority to approve their subordinates for foreign visits, Biman MD and CEO Shafiul Azim told The Daily Star tonight.
+Earlier, chiefs of the respective departments had the authority to approve their subordinates for foreign visits, Biman MD and CEO Shafiul Azim told The Daily Star last night.

 In an administrative order that came into force with immediate effect, Biman also set certain conditions for all of its employees to visit abroad.